Best Time to Take Methylene Blue for Energy, Focus, and Daily Support

 Now, not everyone experiences this.
 Some people take methylene blue in the afternoon and sleep like a rock.
 Biology is individual, and responses vary more than most supplement guides admit.

-But if you're optimizing for sleep quality, and you absolutely should be because sleep is the ultimate recovery tool, earlier dosing is the smarter starting point.
+But if you are optimizing for sleep quality, and you absolutely should be because sleep is the ultimate recovery tool, earlier dosing is the smarter starting point.
 The rule that works for most people is straightforward: take methylene blue before mid-afternoon, then pay attention.
 If your sleep is unaffected, you have room to experiment.
-If it becomes lighter or delayed, move the dose earlier until it isn't.
+If it becomes lighter or delayed, move the dose earlier until it is not.

 Responsiveness over rigidity.
 Read what your body is telling you and adjust accordingly.
-That's not complicated.
-That's just good coaching.
+That is not complicated.
+That is just good coaching.

 Should You Take Methylene Blue With Food?